cda-tum/mqt-qcec/.github/contributing.rst

 - If you fixed a bug, you should add tests that demonstrate that the bug has been fixed.
 - Document your code thoroughly and write readable code.
 - Keep your code clean.
 Remove any debug statements, left-over comments, or code unrelated to your contribution.
+- Run :code:`nox -rs lint` to check your code for style and linting errors before committing.

 Pull Request Workflow
 #####################